ZacSweers/CatchUp/README.md

 - Kotlin
 - RxJava 2/AutoDispose
 - Debugging tooling as a first class citizen in the debug build
-  - Leak Canary, Chuck, Scalpel, Debug drawer, the works
+  - Leak Canary, Chuck, Scalpel, debug drawer, Stetho, bug reporting, the works
 - Conductor
 - Dagger 2
   - One of the more interesting parts of CatchUp is that its service architecture is a Dagger-powered plugin system
+- Room (Arch components)
 - AutoValue + extensions
 - Firebase
 - Glide